Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 standards are unethical providers.

 The Fund provides a diversified exposure to international fixed interest securities that meet certain ethical investment criteria.
-The investment objective of the Fund is to closely track the return of the benchmark, the Bloomberg Global Aggregate Index (100% hedged to NZ dollars), subject to meeting certain ethical investment criteria, before taking into account fees and expenses
+The investment objective of the Fund is to to generate a total return similar to the return of the Bloomberg Global Aggregate Index (100% hedged to NZ dollars), subject to meeting certain ethical investment criteria, before taking into account fees and expenses.

 Fund started | 1st April 2020 |